-The Bank sets a range of policies and practices to mitigate credit risk.
+The Bank employs a range of policies and practices to mitigate credit risk.
 The most traditional of these is the taking of security for funds advances, which is common practice.
 The Bank implements guidelines on the acceptability of specific classes of collateral or credit risk mitigation.
 The principal collateral types for loans and advances are:

-- Mortgages over residential properties. - □ Mortgage business assets such as premises, and inventory. - Mortgage financial instruments such as debt securities and equities.
+Mortgage business assets s uch as premises, and inventory.
+Mortgage financial instrum ents such as debt securities and equities